 Imagine flying to another planet after leaving earth.
 We talk about Mars now and the difficulties of living there.
-The new plant will have no humans, no farms, no restaurants, no mining equipment, no schools, no computers, no workforce, nothing.
+The new plant has no humans, farms, restaurants, mining equipment, schools, computers, workforce, nothing.
+In the case of Mars, no oxygen or water.
 Your only priority on day one, is to survive.
 Year one may be filled with moments of near death.
 Hunger, animal attacks, disease, weather, etc., and that’s the best-case scenario assuming there was oxygen and water on Earth when we first arrived.
 Which questions humans involvement in adding these elements through some sort of intervention.
-Year after year the old technologies that got you to this new planet have been forgotten and only become folk lore.
-How long would it take a group of 10 or even a hundred humans to become 300 billion?
+Year after year the old technologies that got humans to this new planet have been forgotten and only become folk lore in such small populations.
+How long would it take a group of 10 or even a thousand humans to become 300 billion?
 With multiple races?
 The number is staggering I’m sure.
 Perhaps humans made our atmosphere before ever traveling to earth?
 This small group would have the same issues we have today.
 Disagreements and fights.
 Splits in the group.
 Explores would leave the group never to be heard from.
 These groups find new lands and start new families.
 The cycle continues on the natural cycle until, here we are again.
 Again, I mention cycles.
 We as humans follow cycles.
 If we were to land on Mars and thrive, we would follow this same pattern again until we eventually decide to make another jump to perhaps even to a different galaxy.
 Who knows, the humans on Venus may have even traveled further.
 There may be other humans in different parts of the universe.
-The process of becoming quicker as we continue to evolve.
-This is why Mars is not quite ready for us yet.
+The process of becomes quicker as we continue to evolve.
+Therefore, Mars is not quite ready for us yet.
 If we can save us from ourselves long enough, Mars will be lush and habitable once it reaches the “sweet spot”, or we figure out how to make it livable.

 The sweet spot is a region around the sun that allows a planet to develop life.
-Earth was just entering the sweet spot as it entered the ice age.
+Was the Earth just entering the sweet spot as it entered the ice age?
 Our planet is now getting hotter.
 This is due to our location to the sun (and damage caused by humans).
-If we want to see if life existed in places other than Earth, we should not be looking on Mars, we should be looking on Venus (if it’s not too burned).
+If we want to see if life existed in places other than Earth, we should not be looking on Mars we should be looking on Venus (if it’s not too damaged from the Sun).
 Mars is our future.
 Venus was our past.
 Venus is closer to Earth than Mars, and is similar in size.
 At its furthest point, it’s about 162 million miles away.
 At its closest, it’s about 24 million miles away.
 This means that the planets are elliptically orbiting.
 It takes the planets about 584 days to be at their closest.
 Let’s not let this confuse us.
 As we (the Planets) get closer to the Sun.
 The orbits get tighter, and so does the distances between planets.
 And the orbit becomes more circular.
-So the next question is, “how wide is the sweet spot”?
+So, the next question is, “how wide is the sweet spot”?
 Well I would say that’s complicated.
 The earth is 91 million miles for the sun in January and 94 million miles in July.
 Seems odd right?
 Why is the earth colder when the earth is further away?
 Well it’s not.
 It’s just that the earth is tilting.
 If you lived in Australia in the winter, you would feel differently about the question.
 But this illustrates how big the sweet spot really is, and how hard it is to figure out.
 The earth moves about 3 million miles in one year to and from the Sun.
 Yet life thrives.
 Now let’s say life on Venus is right on the edge of dying from heat.
-The sun is burning hot year round.
+The sun is burning hot year-round.
 Humans have developed ways to survive, but they know they have to get off Venus soon.
-They see earth and know that that it’s the only hope.
+They see earth and know that it’s the only hope.
 At the same time Venus is dying, the Earth is still frozen, but is starting to show seasons and some melting.
 Of course, this is all speculation.
 Now we know that the Sun changes its intensity, but we will not get into that here.
 Variables are all over the place.
 Remember that this is only a hypothesis.
 It’s meant to drive science to a theory.
 Now, both planets are in the sweet spot, but just barely.
 Each are on the opposite ends of the sweet spot.
 Humans make a few trips to earth.
 They may even figure out ways to communicate back and forth to Venus.
 Maybe in ways we don’t yet understand.
-Or maybe it was a last minute ditch effort, and left Venus just before it burned.
+Or maybe it was a last-minute ditch effort, and left Venus just before it burned.
 We don’t know.
 Today we are amazed by the structures and the intelligence of the past humans.
-Humans figured out a way, and we always do.
+Humans figure out ways, and we always do.
 Then there’s the pyramids, and ancient structures we still can’t seem to understand how we actually built, and this shows our intelligence.